 Which types of emails have the highest click-through rates?

-Not all email types are created (or clicked) equal.
+Not all email types are created (or clicked) equally.

 Check out the big differences in email performance between these three types of emails.
 (Source)